chaplinjs/chaplin/README.md

 # Sample Backbone Application Architecture

-_An example application architecture using Backbone.js._
+## Introduction

+This is an example JavaScript application architecture using the popular Backbone.js library.
+The code is derived from Moviepilot.com, a larger single-page JavaScript application.

-## History and Motivation
+## Motivation

-While developing JavaScript applications like [moviepilot.com](http://moviepilot.com/) and [salon.io](http://salon.io/), we felt the need for conventions on how to structure Backbone applications.
-While Backbone is fine at what it’s doing, it’s not a framework for single-page applications.
+While developing web applications like [moviepilot.com](http://moviepilot.com/) and [salon.io](http://salon.io/), we felt the need for conventions on how to structure Backbone applications.
+While Backbone is fine at what it’s doing, it’s not a full-fledged framework for single-page applications.
 Yet it’s often used for this purpose.

 To promote the discussion on JavaScript applications, we decided to open-source and document our application structure.
 This example application is mostly derived and generalized from the moviepilot.com codebase.

-This project does not intend to provide a ready-to-use all-purpose library.
+This project does not intend to provide a ready-to-use library.
 It’s an example how a real-world application structure might look like.
 Consider it as a scaffold which needs to be adapted to the needs of a specific application.

 This structure is just a snapshot of our ongoing efforts.
-It’s not ideal, set in stone or flawless.
+Just like Moviepilot.com, we’re evolving the structure over the time.
+It’s not all-purpose or flawless.
 In fact there are several open issues so your feedback is appreciated!

 ## Key Features